ember-learn/guides-source/guides/release/getting-started/quick-start.md

 We've also renamed `scientist` to the more-generic `person`, decreasing the coupling of our component to where it's used.

-_Note: While the button element will ensure that your code is accessible, you may require an extra style or two if you wish to have it look like regular text.
-You might be tempted to use a regular link here, but that will cause your accessibility tests to fail._

 Save this template and switch back to the `scientists` template.
 Replace all our old code with our new componentized version.